bomonike/bomonike.github.io/palantir.md

 ## Why?

+A "Palantir" is the mythical artifact from the "Lord of the Rings" which gives one the power of seeing and understanding the world.

-At its core, Palantir provides an <strong>object-based database</strong> they call an <a href='#Ontology'>Ontology</a>.
-What's unique about Palantir's database is that <strong>branches</strong> of data can be versioned (forked) like GitHub source code.
-That enables "what-if" scenarios to be explored as different models to inform decisions.
-When a satisfactory outcome is achieved, those models can be "materialized" into the production data.
+Technically, at its core, Palantir provides an <strong>object-based database</strong> they call an <a href="#Ontology">Ontology</a>.
+What's unique about Palantir's database is that <strong>branches</strong> of data can be <strong>versioned (forked)</strong> like GitHub source code.
+That enables "what-if" changes to be analyzed, which inform decisions.
+When a satisfactory outcome is achieved, changes can be "materialized" into production data.
+In addition to master reference data and transactional data, a Palantir Ontology can store <strong>decisions</strong> the organization makes over time.

+Palantir provides tools to create:

+   * Browsing
+   * workflows
+   * visualizations and dashboards
+   * interactive apps (running on web, mobile, and mixed reality)

-What makes Palatir attractive is that tools to create apps in workflows, visualization, and dashboards were not hobled together through acquisitions over time.
+But the tools were not hobled together through acquisitions over time.
 Palantir being built initially for military use required its data governance features to be built-in (to include object lineage time series, auditability, and traceability).
 So Palantirians have a better chance of getting apps working together in production-scale -- in SaaS and on-premise.

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1743332218/palantir-processes_yjzlsd.png"><img alt="palantir-processes.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1743332218/palantir-processes_yjzlsd.png" /></a>

+PROTIP: What's not mentioned in Palantir's current docs are "AI agents" that have the "agency" to take autonomous action on their own, without human intervention, based on alerts triggered by events.

-<a name="Ontology'></a>
+<a name="Ontology"></a>

 ## The Ontology

 Palantir's uses the word "Ontology" instead of "database" to emphasize that in addition to holding data like SQL databases, it maintains what's necessary to make a <strong>digital twin</strong> modeling the dynamic interactions within organizations.

 Built for each <strong>project</strong> are custom and pre-built "semantic" elements:
 * <a target="_blank" href="https://www.palantir.com/docs/foundry/object-link-types/object-types-overview/">Object types</a> which define real-worldentities or events in an organization,
 * <a target="_blank" href="https://www.palantir.com/docs/foundry/object-link-types/link-types-overview/">Link types</a> that define the relationship between two object types,
-   * properties that define the object type’s characteristics.), plus<br /> "kinetic" elements:
+* Properties define an object type’s characteristics

+"kinetic" elements:
+* An <a target="_blank" href="https://www.palantir.com/docs/foundry/actions/overview/">Action</a> is a single transaction that changes the properties of one or more objects, based on user-defined logic.
+* An <a target="_blank" href="https://www.palantir.com/docs/foundry/action-types/overview/">Action type</a> is a <strong>set</strong> of changes (edits) to objects, properties, and links that can be taken at once.
-   * <a target="_blank" href="https://www.palantir.com/docs/foundry/action-types/overview/">Action types</a> define how an object type can be modified.
+* <a target="_blank" href="https://www.palantir.com/docs/foundry/action-types/submission-criteria/">Submission criteria</a> define the conditions under which actions can be submitted.
-   * <a target="_blank" href="https://www.palantir.com/docs/foundry/functions/overview/">Functions</a>,
+* <a target="_blank" href="https://www.palantir.com/docs/foundry/action-types/rules/">Rules</a> define the conditions under which actions can be taken.
+* <a target="_blank" href="https://www.palantir.com/docs/foundry/action-types/parameter-overview/">Parameters</a> define, in a standardized form, the inputs that can be passed to an action

+* <a target="_blank" href="https://www.palantir.com/docs/foundry/actions/overview/">Function-backed Actions</a> are used to implement custom business logic where a <a target="_blank" href="https://www.palantir.com/docs/foundry/functions/overview/">Function</a> defines how complex objects should be modified.
-   * dynamic security).
+* dynamic security.

+For example, the "Assign Employee" Action type would define how users can change the role property value for a given Employee object.
+This Action type could require a parameter definition to ensure input of the new role in a standardized form and can include rules for how to automatically create a link between the Employee object and that of a new Manager.
+Also, include a notification side effect that will notify the old and new manager of the change.
+Plus, Validate that authorized employees such as those working in human resources can perform the Action.

-An object is an instance of an object type
+An object is an instance of an object type.

 types of <a target="_blank" href="https://www.palantir.com/docs/foundry/ontology/overview#object-and-link-types">data and links</a>: